BAPTISM AT RESTORATION HOUSE

 WHAT IS BAPTISM?

-Baptism is a public proclamation of faith in Jesus Christ as Savior, Lord and Master.
+Baptism is a public proclamation of faith in Jesus Christ as Saviour, Lord, and Master.
 God created each of us to know and glorify Him, but sin drives us away from His holy nature.
-We desire everything contrary to God’s holiness, and the Word of God teaches that the penalty or “wages“ of this sin is death, and eternal separation from God.
+We desire everything contrary to God’s holiness, and the Word of God teaches that the penalty or “wages“ of this sin is death and eternal separation from God.
 (Romans 6:23) No human effort, including baptism, can compensate for our sinful state.
-But God, demonstrating both His justice and His love, has paid sins penalty for all who receive His grace.
+But God, demonstrating both His justice and His love, has paid sin's penalty for all who receive His grace.
 Jesus Christ, God in the flesh, lived among us, died on the cross to pay the penalty of sin for all who believe in Him.
-On the third day He rose from the grave conquering sin and death forever!
-When we truly believe Jesus Christ as Savior, Lord and Master of our lives, we receive God’s gift of forgiveness and new life in Christ.
+On the third day, He rose from the grave conquering sin and death forever!
+When we truly believe Jesus Christ as Saviour, Lord, and Master of our lives, we receive God’s gift of forgiveness and new life in Christ.
 God restores us, freeing us to know and glorify Him.
 Baptism is a public testimony that richly symbolizes these spiritual truths.
-Our descent into the water represents our death to sins control, and our emergence from the water proclaims our new life in Christ!
+Our descent into the water represents our death to sin's control, and our emergence from the water proclaims our new life in Christ!

-Since baptism is a public confession of the believer’s personal faith in Jesus Christ’s sacrificial act on our behalf, only those who have professed faith in Jesus Christ as Savior, Lord, and Master should be baptized.
+Since baptism is a public confession of the believer’s personal faith in Jesus Christ’s sacrificial act on our behalf, only those who have professed faith in Jesus Christ as Saviour, Lord, and Master should be baptised.

 For in Christ Jesus you are all sons of God, through faith.
-For as many of you as were baptized into Christ have put on Christ.
+For as many of you as were baptised into Christ have put on Christ.
 (Galatians 3:26-27 ESV)

-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
+Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit.
 (Matthew 28:19 ESV)

-2. The early church, under the leadership of the apostles, baptized every new believer.
-The first Christians thought it inconceivable that someone could profess faith in Jesus Christ and not be baptized.
+2. The early church, under the leadership of the apostles, baptised every new Believer.
+The first Christians thought it inconceivable that someone could profess faith in Jesus Christ and not be baptised.
 The two were inseparable.
 Immediate baptism provided a rich explanation of God’s work in the life of the new believer.

-But when they believed Philip as he preached good news about the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
-Even Simon himself believed, and after being baptized he continued with Philip.
+But when they believed Philip as he preached good news about the kingdom of God and the name of Jesus Christ, they were baptised, both men and women.
+Even Simon himself believed, and after being baptised he continued with Philip.
 (Acts 8:12-13 ESV)

 If you have any additional questions concerning baptism or the Christian faith, please feel free to contact Restoration House.